danhtrinhdevelopermay/Camera/replit.md

-# iOS 18 Camera App - Flutter Project
+h# iOS 18 Camera App - Flutter Project

 ## Overview
 This is a Flutter mobile application that replicates the iOS 18 camera interface with advanced features including Gaussian blur effects.
 The app is designed to work across multiple platforms (Android, iOS, Linux, Windows, macOS, and Web) with a focus on delivering an authentic iOS 18 camera experience with real-time camera preview, portrait mode effects, and glassmorphic UI components.